-The world's second largest and fastest growing economy is currently supported by one of the world's most under-developed financial systems.
+The world's second largest and fastest growing economy is home to more than 300 million middle class consumers and currently supported by one of the world's most underdeveloped financial systems.

 Simply stated, China's under-developed financial sector represents a clear and present danger to its continued growth and development - and, therefore, to the historic exporting opportunity for U.S. manufacturers, services providers, and farmers.